arxanas/git-branchless/README.md

 </p>

 <details>
-<summary>Why not `git rebase -i`?</summary>
+<summary>Why not <code>git rebase --interactive</code>?</summary>

-Interactive rebasing with `git rebase -i` is fully supported, but it has a couple of shortcomings:
+Interactive rebasing with `git rebase --interactive` is fully supported, but it has a couple of shortcomings:

-- `git rebase -i` can only repair linear series of commits, not trees.
+- `git rebase --interactive` can only repair linear series of commits, not trees.
 If you modify a commit with multiple children, then you have to be sure to rebase all of the other children commits appropriately.
 - You have to commit to a plan of action before starting the rebase.
 For some use-cases, it can be easier to operate on individual commits at a time, rather than an entire series of commits all at once.

-When you use `git rebase -i` with `git-branchless`, you will be prompted to repair your commit graph if you abandon any commits.
+When you use `git rebase --interactive` with `git-branchless`, you will be prompted to repair your commit graph if you abandon any commits.

 </details>